Last Updated on June 28, 2023

 There are 2 pillows that are outside my comfort zone…it’s a bright, vibrant print with oranges and lemons.
 Totally digging the punch of color with it being so in your face.
 I toned them down by pairing them with some black and white pillows I already own.

 I told you I’d somehow, someway find a spot for that lighting!
 Hopefully, I can figure out how to make it work over the pool table.
 We have an English basement, so the bay window you see here is my main source of natural light.
 I’d like to paint the trim black and add a sconce to either side.
-To add a bit of greenery, a faux lemon tree seems like a whimsical match for the pillows.
+To add a bit of greenery, a faux olive tree seems like a whimsical match for the pillows.

 Below the bay window is a plain white built-in bench with storage.
 I’m using this zebra hide upholstered bench that I can in no way shape or form afford as inspiration.
 I’m sure I can find some sort of material close to this that I can cover the bench with.
 DIY to come!